Iron sucrose (injection)

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when iron sucrose is injected.

-You will be watched closely for at least 30 minutes after receiving an iron sucrose injection, to make sure you do not have an allergic reaction to the medicine.
+You will be watched closely for at least 30 minutes to make sure you do not have an allergic reaction.

-You may need frequent medical tests to help your doctor determine how long to treat you with iron sucrose.
+You will need frequent medical tests to help your doctor determine how long to treat you with iron sucrose.

 What happens if I miss a dose?